j1ands/doodleplus/README.md

 ####<a name="bugs"></a> Known bugs

-- Syntax highlighting doesn't work in safari
-- It ain't easy being cheezy.
+- Dates in event management view are unordered.

 ##<a name="contributors"></a> Contributors
 * __Justin Sung__ -  [LinkedIn](http://linkedin.com/in/justinfsung) | [GitHub](https://github.com/Ataraxic)